 PERSONIFICATION

-Personification is giving human qualities to
+Personification is giving human qualities to animals or objects.

 Example: